Mooku1/Feels/README.md

 # Feels
-This app will help you understand how you feel
+This app will help you understand how you feel using IBM's Watson API